fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 .. note::

-  If the requested Credential cannot be issued immediately and requires more time, the PID/(Q)EAA Provider SHOULD support the Deferred Flow (step 24) as specified in Section :ref:`Deferred Endpoint`.
+  If the requested Credential cannot be issued immediately and requires more time, the PID/(Q)EAA Provider SHOULD support the Deferred Flow (step 24) as specified in Section :ref:`pid-eaa-issuance:Deferred Endpoint`.

 **Step 22 (Notification Request)**: According to Section 10.1 of [`OpenID4VCI`_], the Wallet sends an HTTP POST request to the Notification Endpoint using the *application/json* media type as in the following non-normative example.